 When extracting multiple Packets from a single Transfer Frame, the length field of the Packets is used.
-Therefore, the location and meaning of the length field of the Packets transferred over the space link must be known to the service provider.
+Therefore the location and meaning of the length field of the Packets transferred over the space link must be known to the service provider.
+(The Packets transferred by the TC-SDLP are limited to those with PVNs authorized by CCSDS.)

-4.5.2 TRANSFER OF PACKETS BY THE TM AND AOS SPACE DATA LINK PROTOCOLS
+4.5.3 TRANSFER OF PACKETS BY THE TM AND AOS SPACE DATA LINK PROTOCOLS